gottacatchenall/ms_sampling_effort/manuscript.md

 Ecological interactions are hard to sample [@Jordano2016SamNet].
 Still, collecting data about species interactions is imperative to measure and mitigate the effects of human activity on Earth's biodiversity [@Jordano2016ChaEco], and to predict potential spillover of zoonotic diseases [@cite].
-Biodiversity data has become increasingly available: remote sensing has enabled data on spatial scales previously unsampleable, and cameras/etc. Yet sampling of ecological interactions detection often requires human sampling as coexistance is not indicative of interaction [@cite].
+Over the past decade biodiversity data has become increasingly available: remote sensing has enabled data on spatial scales previously unsampleable, and cameras/etc. Yet sampling of ecological interactions detection often requires human sampling as coexistance is not indicative of interaction [@cite].
 This induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

 These sampling constraints go on to bias species interaction data: we are more likely to observe interactions between species with high relative abundance